yarnpkg/website/_posts/2017-02-24-cloudflare-statement.md

 **Since the Cloudflare announcement we've been in contact and have been assured that Yarn has not been affected and no Yarn users data has been leaked.
-Even with this assurance we'd recommend that if you're one of those 30 people using Yarn for registry authentication that you reset your password as a precautionary measure.**
+Even with this assurance we'd recommend that if you're one of those 30 people a day using Yarn for registry authentication that you reset your password as a precautionary measure.**

 As a result of this we're evaluating our security policy and have created a new email address [security@yarnpkg.com](mailto:security@yarnpkg.com) that can be used to report